 Turbo Specs: A single turbocharger with a single compression stage is permitted.
 The intent of this rule is to limit turbochargers to OEM-style wheel and cover geometries with minimal modifications.
 Owners are required to make the compressor wheel and cover accessible to FPP techs for inspection at any time.

-- The compressor cover inducer bore is limited to 2.50” diameter and will be checked with a 2.550” plug.
+- The compressor cover inducer bore is limited to 2.50” diameter and will be checked with a 2.550” plug or other means.
 Bore may not be ovaled or otherwise distorted from a true circular shape to allow stoppage of the plug, but allow additional airflow to the wheel.

 - The compressor wheel must protrude into the inducer bore by visual inspection and by using a ring gauge on the compressor wheel.
 The ring gauge used will be made from 16 ga.
 Sheet metal with a fully radiused 2.55” bore (see diagram).
 The wheel tips must protrude through the gauge to be legal.

 - The compressor wheel and compressor cover contours must be parallel within normal OEM clearances <0.030″ per side) and will be checked visually or with a wire gauge if needed.
 No cuts, ledges, steps, tapers or any other features may be machined into the wheel or cover contour to allow additional airflow.
 Removable bushings are not permitted